Module 4: Constructive feedback

 “I’m really pleased you identified communication as being something you could work on.
 I think if you approached the patient using different body language and tone, you would be able to connect with the patient and uncover so much more than you did today”.

 Ask for clarification to ensure comprehension and ensure that you offer solutions.
 Never put off giving feedback to the end of the shift or next shift as it will lose its impact / effectiveness.
-Always ensure the student knows there are solutions and a pathway through their problems to ensure they remain positive and focussed.
+Always ensure the student knows there are solutions and a pathway through their problems to ensure they remain positive and focused.
 The Golden Rule of feedback: “if I have done well, reward me.
-If I have done badly, tell me but let me know I have the capacity to make it next time” (Hunt as quoted in Horner 1995).
+If I have done badly, tell me but let me know I have the capacity to make it next time” (Hunt as quoted in Horner 1995)

 YOUTUBE CLIP: motivate others with feedback

 Duration: 4.25 minutes

 Management trainer Judi Clements shares some of the characteristics of effective motivation.

 REFLECTIVE EXERCISE: Recall a situation where giving feedback to someone was not received well.
 Can you describe how this may have been done to achieve a different outcome?